 The Origin Of ‘Jump The Gun’

 Where does the phrase “jump the gun” come from?
 It’s believed that this expression originates from track and field racing.
 The reason for this is because a starting pistol (aka a gun) is commonly used to kick off these races.
-When the starting pistol fires, the sound of the shot signals the runners to begin.
+Indeed, when the starting pistol fires, the sound of the shot signals the runners to begin.
 It basically means “GO!”